Kudom-E/Trade_Tracker/README.md

 # trade-tracker

-A Next.js boilerplate for development with typescript, tailwind, Circle CI for Continuous Integration, Jest for Automated Testing and Vercel for Continuous Deployment.
+A tracker for monthly meta trader 5 and 4